wurmlab/sequenceserver/doc/api.md

 Example invocations use `curl` and `jq`.

-'$BASE_URL' in the examples is the URL of your SequenceServer instance.
+`$BASEURL` in the examples is the URL of your SequenceServer instance.
 E.g. http://localhost:4567 if you are running on default localhost URL.

-The accompanying script [blastnAllDbs.sh](./blastnAllDbs.sh) is a working shell script that illustrates usage of the to submit a BLAST job and get results.
+The accompanying script [blastnAllDbs.sh](./blastnAllDbs.sh) is a working shell script to submit a BLAST job and get results.

 ## Getting  list of databases